 - Tenants in common: This allows each of you to have a divisible interest in the property based on the percentage of ownership, which may correspond to how much you paid as a down payment.

 - Joint tenants: This can be used in cases where you both own an equal share of the home and can even dictate rights of survivorship.

 In all of these scenarios, you want to have a will and other estate planning documents in place.
 This can provide important protections you would otherwise not have due to being unmarried.

 Contact Us Today for Help

 Considering buying a home?
 Reach out to Cavallo & Cavallo for the trusted legal guidance you need.
-To discuss your options, call or contact our Bronx & New Rochelle real estate attorneys online and request a consultation in our office today.
+To discuss your options, call or contact our Bronx & Westchester real estate attorneys online and request a consultation in our office today.